-The following units require 1 provision at the Monthly Adjustment: All Infantry units.
+The following units require 1 provision at the Monthly Adjustment:

+All Infantry units.
 All local units.
-(Such as Chiefs, Machinates, Sheriffs) Adapted by the Ration Level. (see below) If they are not fed, the civil unrest will rise alarmingly, and the morale of local army units may fall sharply.
+(Such as Chiefs, Machinates, Sheriffs)

+If they are not fed, the civil unrest will rise alarmingly, and the morale of local army units may fall sharply.
 Please note that provisions are allocated before any food production is carried out.
 This means that you will need sufficient stocks of provisions already in place at the end of the month.

-Cavalry and more advanced units may require more food than other types of units.
+Cavalry and more advanced units require more food than other types of units.